akshayitzme/akshayitzme/README.md

 </div>
 <br/>
 <!-- Paragraph -->
-<p><b>I'm Akshay.
+<h4><b>I'm Akshay.
 Self taught Developer and a curious learner.
 I explore anything that interests me.
-Let's see where this vibe is gonna take me 😉  </b></p>
+Let's see where this vibe is gonna take me 😉  </b></h4>

 <!-- Contact -->
 <h3>Find me on,</h3>